ghosh-dipanjan/Second-practice-repo/readme.md

 #New project
-This is my new project created from my local system.
+This is my new project created from my local system.Hey guys myself Dipanjan Ghosh and this demo is like making the folder in my local machine then uploading it to a repository(newly made) on github.